What will reduce fuel consumption? Efficient driving guide

 We all have our own styles of driving, but it’s likely that some of the behaviours you’ve adopted on the road are causing you to spend more on your fuel bill than you need to.
 Perhaps you’re regularly stuck in stop/start traffic jams, or you have a boot filled with junk that you never get around to emptying.

-Regardless of what your bad habits may be, if you want to know how to save fuel in your own vehicle or a hire car then we’ve come up with the ultimate guide to help you reduce your spend.
+Regardless of what your bad habits may be, if you want to know how to save fuel in your own vehicle or when hiring a car along with our excess reimbursement insurance, then we’ve come up with the ultimate guide to help you reduce your spend.

 Slow down